rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_quarter_quarter_sections.md

 ### Update Schedule

-We update this dataset annually as horizontal control positions from published sources and GPS observations become available.
+UGRC updates this dataset annually as horizontal control positions from published sources and GPS observations become available.
 Beyond these additions, this dataset is updated as needed.

 ### Previous Updates